iu-parfunc/detbox-project/README.md

 ### DetTrace

 Our second prototype of a runtime determinism sandbox is called, *DetTrace*.
 DetTrace uses ptrace and is much more general than DetFlow, but is also higher-overhead.
-In case studies, we have run the build and test code for 12,130 Debian packages inside DetTrace, have run large applications like blender and pdflatex inside the deterministic sandbox.
+In case studies, we have run the build and test code for 12,130 Debian packages inside DetTrace, and have run large applications like `blender` and `pdflatex` inside the deterministic sandbox as well.

 A preprint for DetTrace will be posted here soon.